How Google might Add Related Links to Documents

 Google Autolink Plus?

-One of the features or the Google Toolbar is an Auto link that, if turned on, can help a person find out some more information about some types of information that appear on a page, such as street addresses, tracking numbers for packages, ISBN numbers for books, and Car Vehicle Identification Numbers (VIN).
+One of the features or the Google Toolbar is an Auto link that, if turned on, can help a person find out some more information about some types of information that appear on a page, such as street addresses, tracking numbers for packages, ISBNs for books, and Car Vehicle Identification Numbers (VIN).

-There were a few articles about AutoLink that describes a number of the concerns about it:
+There were a few articles about AutoLink that describes many concerns about it:

 From Search Engine Watch, Danny Sullivan wrote about Google Toolbar’s AutoLink & The Need For Opt-Out

 A Kuro5hin Op-Ed also covered that topic well with Google’s AutoLink: getting to the real issue.

 It’s difficult to tell if this feature would only be available to viewers through a personalized version of the search engine.
 It may be that it is since the effectiveness of it could be enhanced by the user information that could be used to inform the selection of related links to documents.